geoffreylitt/wildcard-onward-paper/paper.md

 Also, there is sometimes a way to reframe an imperative script in terms of our direct manipulation model;
 for example, a script that iterates through rows in a page adding some additional information could be reproduced using a formula in Wildcard.
-(_todo: mention the fact that the data abstraction step limits possibilities_)

 ## Wrapping applications for customization